Sorry, you need to enable JavaScript to visit this website.

 Strengthened rights and possibilities for LGBTI persons

 Denmark is a frontrunner in the adoption of equal rights for LGBTI persons.
 For instance, same-sex marriages became legal in 1989.
-However, LGBTI persons in Denmark still experience harassment and discrimination and, in several areas, have a poorer well-being than the rest of the population.
+However, LGBTI persons in Denmark still experience harassment and discrimination and, in several areas, have poorer well-being than the rest of the population.

 The government’s objective is a society where all are equal and are met with respect.
 All citizens must have equal opportunities, protection from discrimination and the right to respect regarding their private and family life.